 Corrective environmental taxes are typically designed to match the value of marginal damages.
 This approach maximizes social welfare when an environmental externality is the only market imperfection.
 When multiple imperfections exist, however, knowing the marginal damages is insufficient for setting an optimal tax: it is also necessary to understand the market structure and quantify the effects of imperfections.
 This paper examines second-best carbon taxation in the US domestic aviation sector and documents novel empirical evidence of the large distortive effects of market imperfections on the efficiency of carbon taxes.
-Combining sufficient statistics and structural modeling approaches, I estimate abatement costs, calculate the optimal carbon tax under market power and non-environmental taxes, and investigate the effects of introducing a revenueneutral carbon tax.
+Combining sufficient statistics and structural modeling approaches, I estimate abatement costs, calculate the optimal carbon tax under market power and non-environmental taxes, and investigate the effects of introducing a revenue-neutral carbon tax.
 I find that the current marginal abatement cost is \$211-\$244/ton CO2.
 Hence, any positive carbon tax would decrease social welfare if the social cost of carbon (SCC) is smaller than this value.
 Under a higher SCC of \$300/ton CO2, the optimal carbon tax is \$107/ton CO2, thus much lower than the standard Pigouvian tax.
-Moreover, attempting to improve policy efficiency with a revenueneutral carbon tax would not yield a double dividend.
-While welfare gains would follow from reducing the tax deadweight loss and market power, price effects would be dampened by markup adjustments, leading to a net increase in aggregate emissions.
+Moreover, attempting to improve policy efficiency with a revenue-neutral carbon tax would not yield a double dividend.
+While welfare gains would follow from reducing tax deadweight loss and market power, price effects would be dampened by markup adjustments, leading to a net increase in aggregate emissions.

-\Email: cardosod@purdue.edu.
-I am grateful to Ivan Rudik, Cathy Kling, Shanjun Li, Todd Gerarden, Julien Daubanes, Ben Leyden, Alberto Salvo, Victor Aguirregabiria, and Cuicui Chen for their comments and suggestions.
-I also thank participants at the AERE, CREEA, and EEA Conferences, the Northeast Workshop on Energy Policy and Environmental Economics, and seminar participants at Hamilton College, Institute for Policy Integrity/NYU, Michigan State University, Norwegian School of Economics, Syracuse University, University of Connecticut, University of Geneva, ZEW, and various workshops at Cornell University.
+\Email: dcardoso@illinois.edu.
+I am grateful to Volodymyr Bilotkach, Julien Daubanes, Todd Gerarden, Jonathan Hughes, Catherine Kling, Shanjun Li, Yongjoon Park, Ivan Rudik, and Ruozi Song for their comments and suggestions.
+I also thank participants at the AERE, ASSA, CREEA, and EEA conferences, the Northeast Workshop on Energy Policy and Environmental Economics, and seminar participants at Cornell University, Duke University, Hamilton College, Indiana University, Institute for Policy Integrity, Michigan State University, Norwegian School of Economics, Syracuse University, University of Connecticut, University of Geneva, University of Illinois Urbana-Champaign, and ZEW.